Alejogb1/job-board/blog-data/how-can-i-remove-blank-rows-and-columns-from-an-array-within-a-keras-sequential-model.md

 id: "how-can-i-remove-blank-rows-and-columns-from-an-array-within-a-keras-sequential-model"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 I've actually encountered this precise issue a few times, most notably when processing irregularly formatted image segmentation data, where some images had blank regions resulting in sparse array rows/columns.
 It’s surprisingly common and can definitely mess with your model's training.
 The key here is understanding that Keras models don't intrinsically handle variable array dimensions very well; they expect consistency in input shape.
-We need to pre-process the data *before* it goes into the model.
+We need to pre-process the data _before_ it goes into the model.
 Let me break down how I've typically approached this, focusing on python, using NumPy, of course, and specifically within a context of Keras data pipelines.

 First off, we need a robust way to identify those blank rows and columns.
 "Blank" in this context usually means rows or columns containing only zeros, or some predetermined "null" value, which could be `np.nan` depending on your initial data structure, which I would advise you to avoid.
 We're aiming for deterministic behavior here, so we'll deal with only zero-filled rows/columns for simplicity.
 We’ll need to leverage NumPy’s capabilities for efficiently checking these conditions.